800-Year-old trees are at risk, help save Tongass National Forest

 With the following president, there was an attempt to nullify the Road-less rule.
-A lot of hassle but no roads were built.
-Then President Obama gave green light to clear-cut on 381 acres in the remaining old growth forest of a Tongass National road-less area.
-This did not happen as a lawsuit stopped timber sale.
+A lot of hassle, but no roads were built.
+Then-President Obama gave green light to clear-cut on 381 acres in the remaining old-growth forest of a Tongass National road-less area.
+This did not happen as a lawsuit stopped timber sales.

 The largest temperate rainforest in the world

-Up to 40% of this vast area, is wetlands, snow, ice, and rock.
+Up to 40% of this vast area is wetlands, snow, ice, and rock.
 No trees grow in this part.
-Some 10 million acres do have forest growing and half of this area is considered productive old-growth of which 4.500,000 acres are wilderness areas.
-Of all the old growth in the forest, no more than 11% of the remaining area will ever be harvested.
+Some 10 million acres do have a forest growing, and they consider half of this area productive old-growth of which 4.500,000 acres are wilderness areas.
+Of all the old growth in the forest, only 11% of the remaining area will ever be harvested.